Fourth US Citizen Detained in Venezuela Over Alleged Plot to Kill Maduro

 0:00

-Venezuelan Interior Minister Diosdado Cabello said during the National Assembly on Tuesday that an American man was arrested in Caracas after he was found taking photos of electrical and oil installations and military units.
+Venezuelan Interior Minister Diosdado Cabello said during the National Assembly on Sept.
+17 that an American man was arrested in Caracas after he was found taking photos of electrical and oil installations and military units.

 Cabello alleged that the man was “part of the plot against Venezuela,” but he did not offer details about the individual’s identity.

-Three other U.S. citizens were arrested concerning the alleged plot on Saturday, along with two Spaniards and a Czech national.
+Three other U.S. citizens were arrested concerning the alleged plot on Sept.
+14, along with two Spaniards and a Czech national.
 One of them was identified as Wilbert Joseph Castañeda Gomez, whom Cabello described as a Navy SEAL.

-Cabello alleged that the CIA was behind the plot to overthrow Maduro, a claim refuted by the U.S. State Department, which called such allegations “categorically false.”
+Cabello alleged that the CIA was behind the plot to overthrow Maduro, a claim refuted by the State Department, which called such allegations “categorically false.”

-Spain’s Foreign Ministry has urged Venezuelan authorities to provide “verified information” regarding the arrest of two Spaniards and to offer “a clarification of the charges they are accused of.”
+The Spanish Foreign Ministry has urged Venezuelan authorities to provide “verified information” regarding the arrest of two Spaniards and to offer “a clarification of the charges they are accused of.”

-Blinken pledged that the United States will continue to “champion a return to democratic freedoms in Venezuela” and to hold Maduro and his representatives “accountable for their actions,” according to a State Department readout.
+Blinken pledged that the United States would continue to “champion a return to democratic freedoms in Venezuela” and to hold Maduro and his representatives “accountable for their actions,” according to a State Department readout.

-Gonzalez arrived in Spain with his wife earlier this month to seek political asylum after Venezuelan authorities issued an arrest warrant for him on charges of conspiracy and other crimes.
+González arrived in Spain with his wife earlier this month to seek political asylum after Venezuelan authorities issued an arrest warrant for him on charges of conspiracy and other crimes.

 Tensions have surged in Venezuela following the country’s July 28 presidential election, the results of which have sparked nationwide protests.

-However, an opposition investigation into the election, which collected the tally sheets of about 80 percent of the nation’s voting machines, indicated that Gonzalez won with twice as many votes as Maduro.
+However, an opposition investigation into the election, which collected the tally sheets of about 80 percent of the nation’s voting machines, indicated that González won with twice as many votes as Maduro.

-Venezuelan opposition presidential candidate Edmundo Gonzalez Urrutia waves to supporters during a political event at a square in the Hatillo municipality of Caracas, Venezuela, on June 19, 2024.
+Venezuelan opposition presidential candidate Edmundo González Urrutia waves to supporters during a political event at a square in the Hatillo municipality of Caracas, Venezuela, on June 19, 2024.
 (Ariana Cubillos/AP Photo)

-Venezuelan opposition presidential candidate Edmundo Gonzalez Urrutia waves to supporters during a political event at a square in the Hatillo municipality of Caracas, Venezuela, on June 19, 2024.
+Venezuelan opposition presidential candidate Edmundo González Urrutia waves to supporters during a political event at a square in the Hatillo municipality of Caracas, Venezuela, on June 19, 2024.
 Ariana Cubillos/AP Photo

-Both the United States and Spain have recognized Gonzalez as the winner.
-The European Union’s high representative Josep Borrell said that “by a large majority,” Gonzalez appears to be the winner of the elections.
+Both the United States and Spain have recognized González as the winner.
+The European Union’s high representative, Josep Borrell, said that “by a large majority,” González appears to be the winner of the elections.

-The U.S. Treasury Department on Sept.
+The Treasury Department on Sept.
 12 sanctioned 16 individuals tied to Maduro for their alleged roles in obstructing Venezuela’s presidential election process.

 The department stated that Maduro and his representatives have “indiscriminately arrested Venezuelans for exercising their political and civil rights and deployed a range of intimidation tactics to silence the opposition.”